replicatedhq/replicated-actions/README.md

 ### Releasing
 The releasing workflow will run the workflow each time a tag is being placed on the repository.
 It will create a new release that is promoted to a channel with the same name as the tag.
-The next job will setup a reliability matrix of clusters, deploy the app and execute some tests.
+The next job will setup a compatibility matrix of clusters, deploy the app and execute some tests.
 Once everything is successful the release will be promoted to the stable channel.
-And the created clusters and customers for the reliability matrix will be removed again.
+And the created clusters and customers for the compatibility matrix will be removed again.

 See the [example workflow](example-workflows/development.yaml) for more details.